 \section{Introduction}

-In \cite{SS} J. Simons and D. Sullivan have constructed a simple geometric model for differential $K$-theory (see \cite{HS} and \cite{BS} for review).
-The model uses a codification of complex vector bundles with connection over a smooth manifold, by introducing the notion of a structured vector bundle --- a pair $(V,\{\nabla\})$ consisting of a complex vector bundle $V$ over a smooth manifold $X$ and the equivalence class of a connection $\nabla$.
+In \cite{SS} J. Simons and D. Sullivan constructed a simple geometric model for differential $K$-theory.
+The model uses the notion of a structured vector bundle: a pair $(V,\{\nabla\})$ consisting of a complex vector bundle $V$ over a smooth manifold $X$ and the equivalence class of a connection $\nabla$.
 Two connections $\nabla^{0}$ and $\nabla^{1}$ are said to be equivalent if the corresponding Chern-Simons differential form is exact.
 The main technical innovation in \cite{SS} was Proposition 2.6 which states that all odd forms on $X$, modulo some natural relations, arise as the Chern-Simons forms between the trivial connection and an arbitrary connection on trivial bundles over $X$.
-It allows one to prove that differential $K$-theory has a natural analogue of the celebrated Character Diagram for the ring of Cheeger-Simons differential characters (see \cite{SS2} and \cite{Cheeger}).
+It allows one to prove that differential $K$-theory has a natural analogue of the celebrated character diagram for the ring of Cheeger-Simons differential characters (see \cite{SS2} and \cite{Cheeger}).

 For Hermitian holomorphic vector bundles --- holomorphic vector bundles over the complex manifold $X$ with Hermitian metrics --- analogues of the Chern-Simons forms are the Bott-Chern forms, which were introduced in \cite{BC} earlier than the Chern-Simons forms in \cite{CS}.
 The corresponding differential $K$-theory was defined by H. Gillet and C. Soul\'{e} in \cite{GS}.